 Community members play a key role in implementation by making conscious choices about where they live, which businesses they support, and how they manage their land.
-Everyday habits - such as recycling, conserving water, carpooling, and reducing energy use - affect the environment.
-Such habits are increasingly important as the community works together to mitigate and adapt to the impacts of climate change.
-Supporting local businesses strengthens the county's economy, while placing rural land in conservation easements ensures its preservation for future generations.
+Everyday habits-like recycling, conserving water, carpooling, and reducing energy use-affect the environment.
+Such habits are increasingly important as our community works together to mitigate and adapt to the impacts of climate change.
+Supporting local businesses strengthens Albemarle's economy, while placing rural land in conservation easements ensures its preservation for future generations.

-Developers also contribute by following County policies, engaging in review processes, voluntarily offering proffers to address development impacts, and aligning development proposals with AC44's Goals.
+Developers also contribute by following County policies, engaging in review processes, and voluntarily offering proffers to address development impacts and align development proposals with the Plan's goals.
 Additionally, non-profit organizations and agencies partner with the County to advance shared objectives, such as affordable housing initiatives, by combining funding and resources.

-High-quality public education is an important aspect of an attractive and vibrant community.
+High quality public education is an important aspect of an attractive and vibrant community.
 Photo: Woodbrook Elementary

-Clean and abundant water is a natural resource that requires protection and conservation by the community.
+Clean and abundant water is a natural resource that requires protection and conservation by our local community.